 4. Head down a small saddle after the ruins, then Butter Hill demands your complete attention once again.

 5. Thankfully, your efforts are immediately rewarded.
 As you make your way up Butter Hill, the views open up in almost every direction.

 6. The Orange Trail abruptly bids you adieu when it dead-ends into the yellow-blazed Stillman Trail (which is often marked with both yellow and blue blazes together.
 The entire Orange Trail used to share those yellow-and-blue blazes – you might have noticed some of the faded old markings along your way).
-Take a right onto the Yellow Trail (standing at the junction, the only blaze you’ll see is a blue one, but once you turn right and walk a few feet, you’ll see the yellow blazes, too) to continue climbing Butter Hill, which you’ll summit in just a few minutes.
+Take a right onto the Yellow Trail (a new yellow blaze has recently been added to this spot to make it clearer (thanks for the intel in your nice comment, Cailin!), but if the only blaze you see is a blue one, just turn right and walk a few feet, and you’ll see the yellow blazes, too) to continue climbing Butter Hill, which you’ll summit in just a few minutes.

 **UPDATE July 2015** I put right in bold because it kind of feels like you should turn left here, and that’s exactly what at least two folks in the comments below have done.
 Remember: Left is not right.
 Boom!
 Check out that mnemonic device.

 **UPDATE September 2015** DO NOT TURN LEFT AT THIS JUNCTION!
 Sorry for yelling (and underlining said yelling), but at least three people now in the comments have turned left here and gotten lost.
 PLEASE DON’T TURN LEFT HERE!
 When the Orange Trail ends, TURN RIGHT!!!!!
 TURN RIGHT!!!!!
 (Now back to your regularly scheduled non-yelling.)